Priorslee: Present day

 Priorslee is a predominantly residential village with some local shopping amenities and is also close Stafford Park which is a mix of industrial and retail.

-Priorslee is the location of the Sikh Telford Gurdwara, in Whitechapel Way.
+Priorslee is the location of Telford's Sikh Gurdwara, in Whitechapel Way.

 For education there is a primary school and a secondary school (Holy Trinity Academy).
 The Telford Innovation Campus of the University of Wolverhampton, 18 miles (29 km) from Wolverhampton, is on a greenfield site in the grounds of Priorslee Hall – a grade-II listed 18th Century redbrick mansion.
 Opened in 1994, the campus houses facilities for engineering, built environment, business, computing and social work.
 Halls of residence for just under 500 students are located on campus.
 The campus is home to the e-Innovation Centre which provides startup companies and small and medium enterprises with business accommodation and funded support from a team of IT consultants, giving them access to the university's IT facilities, expertise and resources.